NeshanMaps/ios-neshan-maps-sample/README.md

 `pod install`

-If needed, run `pod update` after that too.
+If you already use previous versions of NeshanMobileSDK, you need to run `pod update` after that too.

 Wait until the installation is finished.